-The automatic search for remote WLCs is one way of establishing the data tunnel between two WLCs.
-If you disable this option, the WLC cannot automatically establish a data channel to another WLC over the corresponding network, even if the use of data tunnels in general has been enabled.
-As an alternative, you can define the remote sites in the static WLC list.
+The automatic search for remote WLCs is one way of establishing the connection between several WLCs.
+If you disable this option, the WLC cannot automatically connect to another WLC over the corresponding network, even if the use of WLC tunnels in general has been enabled.
+An alternative is to specify the remote sites in the static WLC list.